raspberrypilearning/cd-dice-roller/en/step_6.md

 --- /task ---

+The onclick function will allow you to make the computer execute a function everytime you click the image.
+The onclick function is going to be `toggleDieYellow()` which you'll fill in shortly.
+You also need to use `this.id` as a **parameter** so that the function will toggle the correct die.
+A parameter is a variable that is passed into a function so that it can be used there.

 --- task ---

 To toggle our dice background colours you will need to create a CSS class that we can turn on and off.
 This class will have just one rule which should set the `background-color`.
 I used yellow you can choose whatever colour you would like.
 Be sure to add this code in the `stylesheet.css` file!